 5.2.1.
-Sampling Effect & representivity
+Sampling Effects, Representativeness

 A representative sample is taken of all enterprises with 10 to 49 persons engaged and a full census of enterprises with 50+ persons engaged is also taken.
 Some editing of the sample takes place to remove duplicates or enterprises that have ceased trading.

 Eurostat determines the target population.
 The core NACE categories generally remain consistent across each survey.
-The Community Innovation Survey (CIS) 2010-2012 was the fourth time CSO ran the survey, the CSO rotated the sample for those enterprises with 10-49 persons engaged in order to reduce the response burden on these smaller enterprises.
+The CIS 2012-2014 was the 5th time CSO ran the survey and the CSO rotated the sample for those enterprises with 10-49 persons engaged in order to reduce the response burden on these smaller enterprises.
 Every effort is made to ensure that there are a sufficient number of responses in each cell to be representative of the sample and to ensure that confidentiality is maintained.